Spandi99/test/docs/raspberry-pi.md

 Radicale configuration now references the fully qualified `radicale.storage.filesystem` backend so the bundled Python environment always finds the storage plugin, even when entry-point discovery is restricted on the Pi.
-On startup the entrypoint automatically adjusts the owner and permissions of the Radicale storage and credentials file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.
+During startup the entrypoint now launches Radicale via `/opt/radicale/bin/radicale`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the process exits unexpectedly.
+The health check output appears in the container logs so you can immediately spot configuration or permission problems before the Node.js server starts.
+The entrypoint also continues to repair the owner and permissions of the Radicale storage and credentials file to match `RADICALE_RUN_USER`, preventing "permission denied" errors when switching between versions or after restoring backups.

 ## Stopping the container